k-kappa/examProject_AASM/README.md

 Repo structure:

---in the folder "src" there is all the code wrote for the exam, organized by game and algorithm(DQN or Actor Critic).
+>>in the folder "src" there is all the code wrote for the exam, organized by game and algorithm(DQN or Actor Critic).
 All files have similar structure, they differ in the logic part: such as the rewards management, hyperparameters, network architectures and env wrapper used.
 To be able to understand the code written for the project it is sufficient to consult the "baseline_code_version", there are all the learning versions used(of course they are not identical to each game).To explore a specific approach used for a game, please follow the following path-rule:
 (ex. coinrun with DQN)
 src->coinrun_DQN->coinrun->project_3.3.py

--the main games faced were: coinrun colorized, bossfight grayscaled, starpilot grayscaled & framestack, leaper grayscaled.
+>>the main games faced were: coinrun colorized, bossfight grayscaled, starpilot grayscaled & framestack, leaper grayscaled.
 It is possible to find code of other games but they are not officialy reported beacuse not exploited too much(ex. heist,maze,fruitbot)

---the folder "baseline_code_version" contains file that don't differ too much, to evaluate the code it is sufficient to consult **project_3.3.py & project_5.0_actorCritic.py**:
+>>the folder "baseline_code_version" contains file that don't differ too much, to evaluate the code it is sufficient to consult **project_3.3.py & project_5.0_actorCritic.py**:

 project_3.1.py = DQN with replay buffer and TD(0) approach